VectorInstitute/PromptEngineering/src/reference_implementations/fairness_measurement/README.md

 > Paula Czarnowska, Yogarshi Vyas, Kashif Shah
 > Transaction of the Association for Computational Linguistics (TACL), 2021

-(See `resources/czarnowska_templates/sentiment_fairness_tests.tsv`.)
+(See `resources/czarnowska_templates/sentiment_fairness_tests.tsv`)

 ### Overview

 It takes three simple steps to measure the fairness of any given large language model:
 - Construct a prompt that enables the LLM to do three-way (positive/neutral/negative) sentiment analysis.
 - Using this prompt, predict the sentiment of the test cases.
 - Compute and visualize the biases in these predictions.

 During the lab, we've covered a wide range of ways to prompt LLMs for text classification, including sentiment analysis.
-We know that any these prompting methods could invoke bias.
+We know that any of these prompting methods could surface bias.
 Hence, we designed our pipeline to be modular, so that you can easily measure the fairness of a wide range of prompting techniques by changing only a few lines of code.

 #### Step 1: Generating Sentiment labels

 The first step is to predict the sentiment of each test case using.
 The script `fairness_eval_template.py` provides the boilerplate code for loading the test cases and formatting the output.

 To provide an overview of the pipeline, we use the following fine-tuned RoBERTa-base model from the HuggingFace hub ([link](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment)) for sentiment analysis.
 While we aren't using prompting in this example, this RoBERTa-base model is simple and efficient enough to demonstrate how the pipeline will interact with your LLM.
 You can easily adjust `fairness_eval_template.py` to use any prompting approach.